wp-plugins/wp-social-buttons/readme.txt

 Step 3.
 Go to Settings/"WP Social Buttons" and configure the plugin settings.

 == Frequently Asked Questions ==
-1.How add floating social buttons on my website?
+Q.How add floating social buttons on my website?

-After active the plugin you have must need to enable this plugin and cheked the checkbox other settings as well.
+Ans.After active the plugin you have must need to enable this plugin and cheked the checkbox other settings as well.

 == Screenshots ==

 1. screenshot-1.png
 2. screenshot-2.png

 == Changelog ==
 = 1.0 =
  * First stable release